Daniel Majstorović: Basel

-Majstorović was also vice-captain at Basel and led the team out whenever Ivan Ergić was not playing.
-Majstorović had an excellent scoring record at Basel, averaging nearly one goal every seven games.
-He regularly lingered in the opposition's penalty area when attacking corners and due to his great heading ability, he usually converted high balls into the back of the net.
-He is also a spot-kick specialist and scored the winner for Basel in the 2007 Swiss Cup final by netting from the penalty spot in the 93rd minute.
-He showed his love for Basel and their passionate fans by kissing the badge on his shirt as his goal celebration.
+Majstorović was also vice-captain and led the team out whenever Ivan Ergić was not playing.
+Majstorović had an excellent scoring record at Basel.
+He regularly lingered in the opposition's penalty area when attacking corners and due to his great heading ability, he often converted high balls into the back of the net.
+He was also a spot-kick specialist.
 At the end of the 2007–08 season, he was Basel's second top goal-scorer with 10 goals, behind 12-goal Marco Streller.
-The explanation for his many goals is because during his time with Basel, Majstorović became the club's first choice penalty taker.
-In January 2008, he was set to move to Turkish club Trabzonspor but the move fell through.
+The explanation for his many goals is because during his time with Basel, Majstorović was the club's first choice penalty taker.
+On 19 May 2008 the UEFA announced that AEK Athens had signed the Swedish international Majstorović from FC Basel 1893 and that the central defender had signed on a three-year contract.

+During his time with the club, Majstorović had played a total of 142 games for Basel scoring a total of 32 goals.
+85 of these games were in the Swiss Super League, 10 in the Swiss Cup, 25 in the UEFA Cup and 22 were friendly games.
+He scored 23 goals in the domestic league, four in the cup, three in the European games and the other two were scored during the test games.